 How To Create Your Own Meditation Style

-1: Decide what you want to get out of your meditation
+1: Decide what you want to get out of it

 Write down the one thing you want to get out of this meditation.
 And make sure you limit it to just one thing (you can always create another meditation for a different reason later on).

-2: Decide what qualities your meditation needs to cultivate
+2: Decide what qualities you want to cultivate

 Let’s say, for instance, that you are trying to improve your career.
 In this case, you will want to decide the qualities that are likely to make that happen.
 What personal qualities do you need to make your career better?
 You probably need confidence, productivity, and motivation, so go ahead and write those qualities down.